 Keep in mind: With a Roth IRA, whatever contributions have been in your account for five years or longer are available to you tax-free when you’re age 59 ½ or older.

 Living longer can mean you have more health care expenses throughout your retirement.

 As you age, you can expect to experience more health-related issues during your post-work years.
-However, many retirees are surprised at just how much money they spend on health and long-term care costs – in fact, 40 percent spend more money than they had anticipated.
-Some studies estimate that retired couples need anywhere between $200,000 to $500,000 to cover their health care costs.
+However, many retirees are surprised at just how much money they spend on health and long-term care costs.
+Some studies estimate that retired couples need $300,000 to cover their health care costs.2

 Be proactive with your health — and savings